 Tuesday, September 25, 7pm

 Changing the NYPD: Achieving True Accountability for Officer Conduct and Misconduct.
-A panel of police reform experts including Michael Sisitzky (NYCLU) and Joo-Hyun Kang (Communities United for Police Reform) discuss the promise and shortcomings of current police accountability measures and ideas for improving these systems in the future.
+A panel of police reform experts including Michael Sisitzky (NYCLU), Jumaane Williams (New York City Council Member for the 45th District), and Joo-Hyun Kang (Communities United for Police Reform) discuss the promise and shortcomings of current police accountability measures and ideas for improving these systems in the future.

 Wednesday, September 26, 7pm

 Ending the School To Prison Pipeline.
-Donna Lieberman (NYCLU), Jasmine Gripper (Alliance for Quality Education), and Janelle Matias (The Brotherhood/Sister Sol) discuss ongoing efforts to end the involvement of police in school discipline matters.
+Donna Lieberman (NYCLU), Ramon Garcia (NYPD school safety division), Jasmine Gripper (Alliance for Quality Education), and Janelle Matias (The Brotherhood/Sister Sol) discuss ongoing efforts to end the involvement of police in school discipline matters.

 Thursday, September 27, 7pm

 Smart Justice.
-A panel of experts including Nicole Triplett (NYCLU), Rashad Robinson (Color Of Change), and Darren Mack (Just Leadership USA) discuss how Broken Windows police tactics drive the mass incarceration crisis in New York, and how we can achieve smarter justice.
+A panel of experts including Nicole Triplett (NYCLU), Rashad Robinson (Color Of Change), John Pfaff (Professor of law and Author of Locked In), and Darren Mack (Just Leadership USA) discuss how Broken Windows police tactics drive the mass incarceration crisis in New York, and how we can achieve smarter justice.

 Saturday, September 29, 7pm